My Favorite Books to Encourage Language Development

 First 100 Words

 Research supports that something called “iconicity” - the similarity between the real object and the one portrayed in a book - can positively influence a child's ability to learn complex actions.
 The key to reading a book like Priddy's is NOT to turn it into a stack of flashcards.
-Drills do not work.
 Rather, touch the pictures, make the sounds, perform hand gestures, and form facial expressions associated with the objects and animals.
-Pause and give your toddler the chance to do the same.

 Don’t Push the Button!